dd0292/Backend_in_Supabase_Example/README.md

 # Backend — Supabase (Example)

-By: David Chaves Mena, Sergio, Igancion, Rachel
+By: David Chaves Mena, Sergio, Igancion, Rachel, Donoso

 **Short**: Example of a backend of a sales app using Supabase (Postgres + PostgREST + Auth) with a small Python client to exercise RLS and RPCs.